CirrusMD/github-action-clean-docker-packages/README.md

 ### `dry-run`

-**Optional** removing packages can be scary so this will show you what we would remove.
+**Optional** removing packages can be scary so this will show you what we would remove (true/false).

 ## Outputs